The Psychology And Neurology Of Trauma-Induced Psychosis

 There are also case reports of people developing conditions like schizophrenia following sudden trauma.

-Types of trauma associated with psychosis
+Types of trauma-induced psychosis symptoms

 Many kinds of traumatic experiences can lead to these effects.
 Though there haven’t been many studies examining the significance of specific forms of trauma, current evidence suggests that intentional harm, such as physical abuse or bullying, may have a greater impact on psychosis risk than others.
 Childhood sexual abuse also tends to be strongly associated with later-life psychosis.